gabrielhpugliese/meteor_superchat/README.md

 Smart package for SuperChat.
 Superchat is a chat that includes Social Login and Github Flavored Markdown.

-Works with Meteor release 0.6.4.1 and beyond only.
+Works with Meteor release 0.6.4.1 and below only.

 ## Demo